 Residents here were known as Dutch Antilleans.

-The capital was Willemstad; it had a population of 150,000 in 2013 and the city centre is designated a UNESCO World Heritage Site!
+The capital was Willemstad; it had a population of 150,000 in 2013 and the city center is designated a UNESCO World Heritage Site!

 Dutch Antilleans enjoy a tropical climate, moderated by northeast trade winds.